smartdevicelink/sdl_evolution/proposals/NNNN-atf-stabilization-proposal.md

  - Unable to setup SDL deployment preconditions for test script automatically
  - Verification of different SDL configurations is possible only in manual mode
  - Unable to create one unified test set for main SDL functionality
- - Unable test SDL, ran manually (or externally, for example on OEM Head-Unit)
+ - Unable use automatic testing for manualy started SDL (or externally, for example on OEM Head-Unit)
- - Required a lot of efforts creating and supporting of CI system
+ - It takes a lot of efforts support current tests on CI system
  - Poor versioning of ATF.
 It leads to problems with defects analysis and scripts re-usability
- - Creating new scripts requires deep knowledge and experience in current ATF architecture
+ - Creating new scripts requires deep knowledge and strong experience in current ATF architecture
- - Complex maintenance procedure of tests and test sets
+ - Complicated maintenance procedure of tests and test sets

 The proposal is to make ATF more flexible, salable and easy to use and integrate with popular CI systems.
-ATF should be full of all required information and easy to analyze.
+Proposal intended to improve ATF that it will be full of all required information and easy to analyze..
 Also some functionality of ATF should be moved to scripts common files due to its correlation/dependency between SDL version and features.

 #### Proposed solution benefits :